Get 20% Discount today

 What are Plan B pills?

 Plan B (formally known as Plan B One-Step) is the brand name of one type of emergency contraceptive.
-This is just one of several emergency contraception brands you can choose from (and which are available through Hey Jane).
+This is just one of several emergency contraception brands you can choose from and even get delivered from Hey Jane.
 Plan B is an over-the-counter medication that contains levonorgestrel, a hormone used in some types of birth control.
 Plan B can be used to prevent pregnancy after unprotected penis-in-vagina sex or after a birth control method fails.
 Levonorgestrel works by blocking or delaying ovulation; if there is no egg available to be fertilized, pregnancy is prevented.

 Plan B can’t cause an abortion; it’s taken before pregnancy can even happen.
 That’s why it’s often called the “morning-after pill”—although the window of time you can take it extends beyond just the next morning.
 If taken within three days of unprotected sex, Plan B has an estimated 75-89% overall rate of effectiveness.
 (Ella, another emergency contraceptive that's available with a prescription, can be taken within five days of unprotected sex.)
 That said, Plan B becomes less effective at higher weights (above 165 pounds).
 The copper intrauterine device is a better emergency contraceptive option for people of all weights, but insertion requires a visit to a care provider within five days of unprotected sex.